open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 ### **APM**

-Application Performance Monitoring.
-Typically a back-end of the [`Tracing`](#trace) [`Data Source`](#data-source).
+Application Performance Monitoring is about monitoring software applications, their performance (speed, reliability, availability, etc.) to detect issues, alerting and tooling for finding the root cause.
+Typically a back-end of the
+[`Tracing`](#trace) [`Data Source`](#data-source).

 ### **Attribute**